 If you don’t have a thermometer, worry not.
 You can simply make a cut into a thick piece so that you can have a peek inside.
 It’s cooked already if the juice runs clear and the meat is already opaque and is no longer translucent.

 And lastly but equally important as well, let it rest.
 Just like when grilling pork, beef, or what have you, it’s important that you let it rest.
 You have to give it time to redistribute the moisture back throughout the meat.
 This will ensure that your chicken is moist and that you’ll be able to enjoy its flavor more – you know, the flavor that you work hard for.
 You wouldn’t want to let it drain and go to waste just because you cut early and couldn’t wait for a few minutes more.

 About five minutes for chicken breasts should do the trick.
 For bigger cuts, especially when it’s butterfly chicken – it will take about 20 minutes.
 Keep in mind that internal temperature continues to rise even after cooking.
 So, make sure you take that into consideration as well since you don’t want to overcook your chicken either.

 Alrighty then, it’s time to get your spices together for the ultimate grilled chicken rub.
 Here’s a list of the best spices for grilled chicken that you can mix to create your own perfect seasoning blend.
 See how these spices combinations actually work by giving the accompanying recipes a try.

-Spices for Grilled Chicken
+Spices for Grilled Chicken (With Pictures!)

 Turmeric powder is made from grounded dried turmeric rhizomes.
 Its active ingredient, curcumin, is known for its anti-inflammatory property.
 It’s also rich in antioxidants, vitamin C, and vitamin B6.